 Backup the Workstations¶

 Now that you have set up the Secure Viewing Station, the Admin Workstation, and your Journalist Workstations, it is important you make a backup.
-Your USB drive may wear out, a journalist might lose their backup drive, or something completely unexpected may happen.
+Your USB drive may wear out, a journalist might lose their drive, or something completely unexpected may happen.

 In all these cases, it is useful to have a backup of your data for each device.

-- Your existing SecureDrop Tails USB sticks (Admin Workstation, Journalist Workstation, and Secure Viewing Station).
+You will need your existing SecureDrop Tails USB sticks (Admin Workstation, Journalist Workstation, and Secure Viewing Station).

-- Your “master” Tails USB, which we will use to perform the backups.
+You will also need a “primary” Tails USB, which we will use to perform the backups.